 With CCTV cameras everywhere you go these days, how likely is it that your employer or client is keeping an eye on you?
 Basically, quite likely.
 Employers can monitor staff through a variety of methods – but it must do so in a way that’s consistent with several legal requirements.

-Many employers will choose to monitor phone and IT systems usage by their staff, and in some sectors employers will also use CCTV and other methods to monitor their products/goods.
+Many employers will also choose to monitor phone and IT systems usage by their staff, and in some sectors employers will also use vehicle tracking and CCTV and other methods to monitor their products/goods/premises.